adilshads/adminDashboard/README.md

 - Icons used in this project are provided under the MIT license by [Ionicons](https://ionic.io/ionicons).
 Please refer to their website for more details on licensing and terms of use.

 - Icons used in this project are from [Font Awesome](https://fontawesome.com).

+- Icons used in this project are from [Cole Bemis](https://feathericons.com/).